mbeader/rf2livetiming/README.md

 ## TODO

-* Separate pages for live timing, map, best laps
-* View hotlap db for other tracks not currently on server
+* View hotlap db for any track
 * Move from JSON to a database, likely sqlite3
 * Handle multiple servers
 * Rethink use of objects